-S&P Global Ratings assigned its 'AA' rating and negative outlook to Alaska Municipal Bond Bank's (AMBB) \$113 million in general obligation (GO) bonds, 2016 series three and series four.
-In addition, we affirmed our 'AA' long-term rating and underlying rating (SPUR, with a negative outlook, on AMBB's existing debt.
-The bond bank is a public corporation of, and benefits from certain credit support by, the state of Alaska (AA+/Negative).
+S&P Global Ratings assigned its 'AA' rating to Alaska Municipal Bond Bank's (AMBB) \$49.5 million in master resolution general obligation (GO) bonds, series 2017 One and Two.
+The bond bank is a public corporation of, and benefits from certain credit support by, the state of Alaska.
+The outlook is negative.